 Will fantasy be your only salvation?

-Available as a limited edition signed copy from me at email@example.com or online as an e-book or paperback from Amazon.
+Available as a limited edition signed copy from me at email@example.com or online as an e-book (£1.54 for 28 stories) or as a paperback from Amazon.

 Thank you so much for reading me.

 Facebook: Is It Today by HJ Furl

-I was learning to write when the crying gas attack happened: the attack on protest, the attack on freedom of speech and expression.
+I was learning to write when the crying gas attack happened: the attack on protest, freedom of speech, and expression.
 I’ll never forget how I crouched under the stairs waiting for the gas to come.
-The wailing of their sirens.
+The wailing of the sirens.
 The insistent percussive hammering of stress messages in my ears:

 I was curious.
 I wanted to see, touch, feel, smell the gas.
 I went outside.
 I took off my gas mask.